kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 fetch the correct openapi version for the template, a new error message should be thrown to the effect of: `server missing openapi data for version: %v.%v.%v`.

-Internal templates should strive to support all OpenAPI versions supported by versions of kubernetes within their skew.
+Internal templates should strive to support the latest OpenAPI version enabled by default by versions of kubernetes within their skew.
+With that policy, templates will always render with the latest spec-version of the data, if it is available.

 Other network errors should be handled using normal kubectl error handling.

+During the experimental phase, specifying `--output` implies `--experimental-openapiv3`, so if OpenAPIv3 is unavailable, the fallback will not be tried. (fallback case is only in 'compatibility mode').

 #### OpenAPI serialization time
 ##### Risk